-The Pop-Kultur festival is returning to Berlin next month, presenting over 100 events from August 15 – 17 at the Kulturbrauerei.
+The Pop-Kultur festival is returning to Berlin next month, presenting over 100 events from Aug.
+15 – 17 at the Kulturbrauerei.
 The festival gives musicians space to expand on the artistic currents underpinning much of pop culture and pop music today with a program of performances, new commissions, exhibitions, talks, and workshops.

 The festival’s organizers have assembled a line-up of both international and Berlin-based artists.
-Find ing balance was a major factor when choosing musicians according to Martin Hossbach, one-third of Pop-Kultur’s curatorial team.
+Finding balance was a major factor when choosing musicians according to Martin Hossbach, one-third of Pop-Kultur’s curatorial team.
 The lineup features both older and younger generations of performers and achieves a 50-50 balance between male- and female-identifying artists.

 Hossbach laments that a male majority among musicians is still the norm at most music festivals, but rejects the idea that finding female musicians is a challenge.
 On the contrary, “it was really easy,” he says: “I get very upset when someone says there aren’t enough female, I don’t know, ‘headline acts’…that’s just rubbish.
 It usually means the person saying it is lazy.”